slowbrojt/Django-Projects/README.md

 # Django-Projects
-Django web app projects created for CS50 or as personal projects.
+Django web app projects created as CS50 final projects or as personal projects.
 More detailed descriptions are provided in each projects readme, these are very brief overviews.

 ### trickipedia
 Trickipedia is a web app designed to serve as an encyclopedia of skiing tricks, with video examples of each trick submitted by users.